 Types of Contacts

-Your Mailchimp audience is designed to help you collect and manage subscribed, unsubscribed, non-subscribed, and cleaned contacts.
+Your Mailchimp audience is designed to help you collect and manage subscribed, non-subscribed, and unsubscribed contacts.

 Here are some definitions for each: